zeh/fween-js/README.md

 # Fween

-Fween tweens things.
+Fween tweens things - object properties, function calls, HTML element styles.

 It is a TypeScript project that builds into a JavaScript library.

 Its main concept is simplicity.
 Its syntax uses a chained/stream methodology to construct sequences.

-It is under early development.
+It is experimental, and under early development.

 ## Syntax